gldog/anonymize_jira_users/README.md

 - For each user: Run user-anonymization for each user with an 'anonymization approval' with [Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/#api/2/user/anonymization) .
-Transfer ownership to the user given in `--new-owner`. if argument `-d` or `--try-delete-user` is set, try to delete the user.
+Transfer ownership to the user given in `--new-owner`.

-And finally in both cases `validation` and `anonymization`:
+Finally, in both cases `validation` and `anonymization`:

 - Create the anonymization-reports.
 - Print out a status.